Hurricane Ian nears Florida landfall with 155 mph winds - NewsBreak

 Off the coast on Sanibel Island near Fort Myers, swirling water covered residential streets and was halfway up mailbox posts by mid-morning.
 Seawater rushed out of Tampa Bay, leaving parts of the muddy bottom exposed, and waves crashed over the end of a wooden pier at Naples.

-Ian's rapid strengthening caused Fort Myers handyman Tom Hawver to abandon his plan to weather the hurricane at home and head across the state to Fort Lauderdale.
+Ian's rapid strengthening prompted Fort Myers handyman Tom Hawver to abandon his plan to weather the hurricane at home and head across the state to Fort Lauderdale.

 “We were going to stay and then just decided when we got up, and they said 155 mph winds," Hawver said.
 "We don’t have a generator.
 I just don’t see the advantage of sitting there in the dark, in a hot house, watching water come in your house.”